MSalmanAliKhan/Data-Science-Projects/README.md

-<p>This repository encompasses both my past contributions to open source projects and those I am actively involved in at the moment.</p>
+<p>This repository contains both my past contributions to open source projects and those I am actively involved in at the moment.</p>